 All your ISP sees is an encrypted stream of traffic to the VPN provider.

 Your traffic comes out at the other end of the VPN providers internet connection, but is totally anonymous, and can’t be tracked back to you.
 This does NOT mean you can use it for illegal activity, that kind of stuff will force the VPN provider to keep your logs, as soon as the cops hit them with a warrant.

 There are many, many logless VPN Providers.

 I know many of you are going to comment, or email me directly for recommendations.
 Here is my answer, I currently use EarthVPN.
 They do NOT keep logs of user connections or activity.
 This means you can browse the web across an encrypted tunnel and browse in relative privacy.

 If you have a houseful of devices like I do, then you’ll want to configure your firewall as a VPN Client.
 If you don’t have a firewall, find one or build one.
-Most mini PC’s with multiple network interfaces (Zbox Nano) can run pfSense Firewall Software.
+Most mini PC’s with multiple network interfaces (Zbox Nano or the PC Engines apu2c4) can run pfSense Firewall Software.
 It’s got a web interface, for ease of management, and a very large community (reddit, for one) if you need help.

 If you have a wireless router that can be upgrade to 3rd party firmware (open-wrt, dd-wrt, etc), then it may be able to be the VPN Client, so you can route your wireless traffic over a VPN tunnel.